alohaia/notes-vimwiki/Embedding_Lua_in_C++.md

 **Notice** the spelling of `lauxlib.h`.

-## Tell Lua to execute a command and get the result in cpp
+## Tell Lua to execute a command and get the result in CPP

 ```cpp
 // g++ lua_cpp.cpp -o lua_cpp.exe -llua